 |Any School of Communications elective||3|

 All students majoring in advertising and integrated communications are required to complete a minor (typically 18 credits) that will complement their career and/or personal interests.
 This minor can be from any program either within or outside the School of Communications.
-However, a student majoring in advertising and integrated communications may not minor within the Department of Strategic Communication in advertising and integrated communications or public relations.
+However, a student majoring in advertising and integrated communications may not minor within the Department of Advertising and Public Relations, in the advertising and public relations minor.

 Student Learning Outcomes

 Upon completion of this program, students will be able to demonstrate the following competencies:

 - Information fluency and analysis – Analyze, assess and strategically employ data related to audiences and media content.

 - Media Literacy – Understand the modern media landscape and how to capitalize on the strengths of different media technologies.